 What is a contested divorce?

 A contested divorce occurs when couples cannot agree on key issues such as asset division, child custody, or support.
-This type of divorce usually takes longer to resolve, often extending the process to several months or even years, involving multiple court hearings and negotiations.
+This type of divorce usually takes longer to resolve, often extending to several months or even years, involving multiple court hearings and negotiations.

 Are there mandatory waiting periods in divorce?